Signal Reconstruction Using Spherical Harmonics#

 scene.add(odf_actor)

-print('Saving output as asym_reconst_full.png')
+print("Saving output as asym_reconst_full.png")

-window.record(scene, out_path='asym_reconst_full.png', size=(300, 300))
+window.record(scene=scene, out_path="asym_reconst_full.png", size=(300, 300))

 if interactive: